-IHC Scott entered into a water lease agreement with the Central Colorado Water Conservancy District ("CCWCD") on July 31, 2023 for 27.43 acre-feet of augmentation water for the period of August 2023 through July 2024.
+W. W. Clyde & Co. entered into a water lease agreement with the Ogilvy Irrigating and Land Company ("OILC") on June 28, 2024 for 28.09 acre-feet of augmentation water for the period of August 2024 through July 2024.
 A copy of the agreement showing the monthly replacement schedule is attached.
-Replacement water will be provided from storage and direct flow water rights CCWCD has in the Cache la Poudre basin.
+Wholly consumable replacement water will be provided from storage in Loloff Pit reservoir.
+Releases will be made to the Cache la Poudre River at one of three return structures, as described in the lease agreement.
 Replacement water may be provided downstream of the point of depletion but must be provided upstream of the calling water right.
 A transit loss may be assessed by the water commissioner for the delivery of replacement water from an upstream source to the point of depletion.
 The Applicant must notify the District 3 water commissioner at least 48 hours prior to making replacement deliveries.
 The Applicant is required to obtain the water commissioner's approval prior to the release of replacement water from a storage structure on a daily basis or as otherwise required by the water commissioner.

 Under previous SWSPs, depletions associated with the Derr Pit were replaced via release of water from Loloff Reservoir (WDID 0303483), which is located due west of the Derr Pit in the SE1⁄4 of the NW1⁄4 of Section 4, Township 5 North, Range 65 West of the 6th P.M.
 Metered pumping from Loloff Reservoir was discharged into the unnamed natural seep located south of the property, from where it worked its way back to the Cache la Poudre River just below the Derr Pit and the Ogilvy Ditch.
 Of the amount of water discharged to the seep, 50% was deemed to enter the river system as surface water, while the other 50% was lagged back to the river system as subsurface flow using the following AWAS parameters: a distance (X) of 2,775 feet from the seep to the river; a distance (W) of 11,490 feet from the river to the impermeable boundary; a harmonic transmissivity (T) of 76,056 gallons per day per foot; and a specific yield (S) of 0.2.
-Past pumping from Loloff Reservoir for the replacement of depletions at the Derr Pit returning to the river as subsurface flows will result in an additional 8.31 acre-feet of accretions at the river during this plan period, for a total of 35.74 acre-feet of replacement water.
+Past pumping from Loloff Reservoir for the replacement of depletions at the Derr Pit returning to the river as subsurface flows will result in an additional 2.89 acre-feet of accretions at the river during this plan period, for a total of 30.98 acre-feet of replacement water.